-Adoration 4 Adventure’s 2 day itinerary for Barcelona, Spain.
+Adoration 4 Adventure’s 2-day budget itinerary for Barcelona, Catalonia, Spain.

 I know what you are thinking.
 How can you only go to Barcelona for two days?
 That can’t possibly be enough to see and do everything in this amazing place.
 And you’d be right!
 However, we don’t always get the luxury of spending as much time as we would like in a city.
 Unfortunately with work, family and other commitments, sometimes all we get is two days to pack in as much as we can.

 In fact, when I planned this trip to Barcelona it was to meet up with an old friend from Australia, Tamara.
 She was flying in from London and only had the weekend free.
 This was her first time in Barcelona, the third for me, and I was excited to show her around one of my all time favorite European cities.

-So here was our two day itinerary for Barcelona – perfect for the first time visitor!
+So here was our 2-day itinerary for Barcelona – perfect for the first time visitor!

 Plaça de Catalunya, Centric and Port Barcelona

 Tamara and I met at the airport on Friday evening, before traveling in together.
 Another girl approached us to ask if we would like to split a cab and we agreed.
 The ride was actually really fun with all of us chatting with the cab driver and hearing about his life in Barcelona (and the many languages that he speaks!).
-If you are arriving with two or fewer people, then it is definitely more economic to take the Aerobús.
+If you are arriving with two or fewer people, then it is definitely more economical to take the Aerobús.
 This goes from terminals one and two to the city center for just under €6 a ticket.

 The Aerobus terminates in Plaça de Catalunya, which is right near our hostel of choice, St Christopher’s Inn.
 We arrived with our bags and were greeted at reception by Adrian, who would become our new friend and comic entertainment during the stay.